 National Institute of Technology (NIT)

-The National Institute of technology (earlier known as Regional Institute of Technology) is situated adjacent to the Adityapur Industrial Area.
+The National Institute of Technology (earlier known as the Regional Institute of Technology) is situated adjacent to the Adityapur Industrial Area.
 The institute has a highly learned faculty.
 It offers undergraduate engineering programmes in Civil, Electrical, Mechanical, Metallurgy, Production Engineering & Management, Electronics, and Computer Science & Engineering..
-Regular M.Tech. programmes in Computer Integrated Design & Manufacturing, Power systems, Process Metallurgy and Surface & Colloidal Science, and Part time PG courses in Production Management, Machine Design, Power Electronics, Structural Engineering, Soil Mechanics & Foundation Engineering are also offered.
+Regular M.Tech. programmes in Computer Integrated Design & Manufacturing, Power systems, Process Metallurgy and Surface & Colloidal Science, and Part-time PG courses in Production Management, Machine Design, Power Electronics, Structural Engineering, Soil Mechanics & Foundation Engineering are also offered.
 NIT also offers M.Sc. programmes in Physics, Chemistry & Mathematics, and an MCA programme.
 Non-formal B.Sc.
 (Engineering) courses are also offered to employees of local industries.

 The institute has achieved impressive placement for its students, with top industrial houses and software companies recruiting the students in a big way.

-NIT has the unique advantage of being surrounded by giant and medium scale industrial complexes which provides opportunities for close interaction at the highest levels of Technology.
+NIT has the unique advantage of being surrounded by giant and medium scale industrial complexes which provide opportunities for close interaction at the highest levels of Technology.
 In short, the Institute is an excellent seat of scientific and technological learning which lends a helping hand to the surrounding industries by the various applications of its knowledge.

 [ NIT Website ]